dataluscorp/browser/toolkit/components/telemetry/docs/data/heartbeat-ping.rst

 "heartbeat" ping
 =================

-This ping is submitted after a Firefox Heartbeat survey.
+This ping is submitted after a Datalus Heartbeat survey.
 Even if the user exits the browser, closes the survey window, or ignores the survey, Heartbeat will provide a ping to Telemetry for sending during the same session.